 Stakeholder analysis, dissemination & exploitation of the project results

-PNO and key partners are working to identify the main stakeholders (innovators, potential investors, business developers and end users) that could benefit from the technologies developed in the REE4EU project.
-To do so, PNO is using its well established methodology combining several databases such as CORDIS, patent databases as well as desktop research and interviews with the support of the project partners.
+PNO and key partners worked to identify the main stakeholders (innovators, potential investors, business developers and end users) that could benefit from the technologies developed in the REE4EU project.
+To do so, PNO used its well established methodology combining several databases such as CORDIS, patent databases as well as desktop research and interviews with the support of the project partners.

-The identified stakeholders will be classified according to their positions in the value chains within or around the REE4EU value chain.
-A stakeholders and value chains analysis report is expected to be released to the public on March 2017 providing an overview on the most relevant industrial stakeholders that are working in the REE4EU fields or could benefit from the REE4EU results.
+The identified stakeholders were classified according to their positions in the value chains within or around the REE4EU value chain.
+A stakeholders and value chains analysis report was released o the public on March 2017 providing an overview on the most relevant industrial stakeholders that are working in the REE4EU fields or could benefit from the REE4EU results.
 The report will be the basis for setting up targeted dissemination and communication actions for further engagement of relevant stakeholders.
 Additionally, a market and socio-economic impact analysis has been started by PNO and key partners, by selecting first the most important products and applications identified by expert groups as the most significant EoL products with the highest potential for REE recovery.
 The list of products/applications is being further explored in details based on desk top research and interviews with experts and key stakeholders identified by the consortium partners.
-The aim is to provide a thorough analysis and identification of the most significant and economically valuable EoL products to consider for the recovering of REE using the REE4EU pilot plants.
+The aim was to provide a thorough analysis and identification of the most significant and economically valuable EoL products to consider for the recovering of REE using the REE4EU pilot plants.

-The REE4EU project dissemination is implemented very actively by the consortium.
-The project website is continuously
+The REE4EU project dissemination was implemented very actively by the consortium.
+The project website was continuously

 updated, two newsletter have already been published and many press releases informing the general public about the